Medication and Prescription Error Compensation Claims

 If you've experienced serious, unexpected side effects after taking a drug, or the medicine you’ve been prescribed has not worked due to a manufacturing defect, then you may be able to make a claim for compensation.
 Likewise, if you have suffered an adverse effect or injury as a result of participating in a clinical trial we may be able to help you to make a claim – contact one of our medical negligence team for impartial advice with no obligation.

 Why choose Sheldon Davidson Solicitors?

 Our medical negligence experts will assess your case, offering practical advice and support throughout claims process, keeping you informed at every stage.
 We understand the difference that compensation can make to you, and we’ll work hard to get you what you need to aid you back to recovery.
-Based in the North West, we have acted on behalf of hundreds of clients nationwide - contact us today for an assessment of your case.
+As a personal injury law firm based in the North West, we have acted on behalf of hundreds of clients nationwide - contact us today for an assessment of your case.